How to Write an IEP When the Student Has Made No ProgressSENCO and teacher discussing IEP progress with parents in a school meeting room

 Analysing What Went Wrong: Data-Based Individualisation

 Data-based individualisation (DBI) is the systematic process of using progress monitoring data to identify why an intervention is not working and to make targeted adjustments.
-Fuchs and Fuchs (2007) developed DBI as a response to the common failure mode in special education: implementing an intervention without a structured decision-making process for what to do when it does not produce results.
+Fuchs and Fuchs (2007) created DBI to solve a common problem in special education.
+This problem happens when teachers use an intervention without a clear plan for what to do if it doesn't work.

 DBI asks four questions in sequence: